alces-software/flight-appliance-support/openstack-heat/openstack-tools/README.md

 ##Deploying compute nodes
 The following section will detail how to deploy both single compute nodes and groups of compute nodes to your environment, using the previously configured `compute.yaml` file together with your existing infrastructure stack.

+After deploying compute nodes - they will automatically join the cluster login node, self-configuring and registering as ready for work through the cluster scheduler.

 ###Deploying multiple compute nodes
 Using the AutoScaling Groups feature - it is trivial to deploy multiple compute nodes in a group to your existing network.
 Whilst correctly authenticated to your OpenStack project using the OpenStack RC file - run the following commands to add multiple compute nodes to your environment: